 6. Invest in Content Creation

 Start off by creating cover photos and images for your social media profile pages.
 Be aware that image sizes may vary depending on the social network.
-Here’s a detailed guide for creating social media images for various social media networks.
+Here’s a detailed guide for social media image sizes for various social media networks.
+For Instagram, Instasize has this free app.

 Next, create shareable assets like banners and promotional tweets.
 Then, make these easily available to your speakers or attendees.
 Get an extra marketing boost by encouraging them to share it across their social channels.